Types of Companies in India

 Producer Company

-In simple terms, a producer company is a legally organised body for farmers.
+In simple terms, a producer company is a legally organized body for farmers.
 Here, the object of the company is producing, procuring, harvesting, selling and exporting the goods that their members produce.
 These goods are usually farming products.
-This type of company is introduced in India to give an organised structure to the farmers.
+This type of company is introduced in India to give an organized structure to the farmers.

 Also Read: HR Policy